takafumihoriuchi/course_ComputationalIntelligence/README.md

 # course_ComputationalIntelligence
-This repositry gives an overview of Computational Intelligence, which can also be called as Artificial Intelligence, or AI for short.
-Note that the READMEs in each directory and comments in codes are basically written in Japanese.
+This repositry gives an overview of Computational Intelligence (AI).
+Contents are based on a lecture on the subject.
+Note that the READMEs in each directories and comments in codes are basically written in Japanese.

 ## table of contents